-There are now several websites that act as brokers between freelancers looking for work and those needing work done.
-These websites make it very easy to hire someone to take care of such things as copywriting, website design and maintenance, bookkeeping, payroll, graphic design, social media management, and many others.
+There are now several websites such as Upwork and Fiverr that act as brokers between freelancers looking for work and those needing work done.
+These websites make it very easy to hire someone to take care of such things as copywriting, website design and maintenance, accounting/bookkeeping, payroll, graphic design, social media management, and many others.

 The great thing about hiring virtual freelancers is that you only have to pay for the completion of specific projects.
 You don’t have to keep a graphic designer on staff, for example, if you only need occasional graphic design work done.
 This lets you save big on both payroll and benefits.

 Another benefit of outsourcing work is that you can take advantage of geographic arbitrage.
 Geographic arbitrage is a term that refers to hiring someone from a part of the world with a lower cost of living than in your home country.
 There are many talented freelancers from India, The Philippines, Bangladesh, and many other countries, for example, who are eager to take on your projects for much less than what someone in your home country would charge.